thenamangoyal/data-structures/assignment3/interpretation2/Readme.txt

 *Run single search using separate chaining
 ./q2-chain <search-string> <table-size> <code-no> <value-no>
 :  table-size is optional and by default calculated based on load factor.
 :  code-no and value-no are optioanl and by default 2.
 :  To specify code-no and value-no but skip specifiying table-size type 0 for table-size.

-*Run single search using cluster counting linear probing ./q2-extra <search-string> <table-size> <code-no> <value-no>
-:  table-size is optional and by default calculated based on load factor.
-:  code-no and value-no are optioanl and by default 2.
-:  To specify code-no and value-no but skip specifiying table-size type 0 for table-size.